AincradOT/platform/docs/golden-path.md

 **GitHub organization component** (optional)

-* configures GitHub organisation settings (2FA required, base permissions)
+* configures GitHub organization settings (2FA required, base permissions, repository creation policies)
-* creates core repository structure
+* defines teams with drift tolerance for membership changes
-* defines teams and their base permissions
+* syncs organization-level secrets from Secret Manager to GitHub for CI/CD workflows

-* sets up branch protection rules for main and production branches
+Repositories and branch protection rules are managed manually via GitHub UI, not by terraform.
+This provides operational flexibility for development teams while maintaining organization-level governance.

-For small teams (<10 people), the GitHub component can be managed manually via GitHub UI.
-For larger teams or when reproducibility is critical, it can be codified in terraform.
+For small teams (<10 people), the entire GitHub component can be managed manually via GitHub UI.
+For larger teams requiring consistent governance policies, terraform enforcement of org-level settings is recommended.

 The platform layer is applied rarely.
-It changes when the organisation shape changes, not every week.
+It changes when the organization shape changes, not every week.

 ### Application layer